rohan-molloy/generate-hostnames/README.md

 The names are camelCase word pairs obtained by shuffling a list of the thousand most common English words.

-This produces readable and memorable hostnames, such as `InterestingCitizen` or `PreventPolitics` (see output.txt)
+This produces readable and memorable hostnames such as  `InterestingCitizen` or `PreventPolitics` (see output.txt)

 Often, the word pairs are semi-meaningful and it can be fun to play around with.